 That production schedule slows down a bit when you sleep, but not enough to get through 8 hours of sleep without emptying.
 Therefore, you need to wake up to go during the night.

 Tips and managing sleep with a neobladder

-It's not that big a deal at least for men of a certain age, particularly men my age.
-A once-a-night trek to the bathroom is pretty normal.
-Maybe that is why we get ornery in our old age?
+It's not that big a deal, at least for men of a certain age, particularly men my age.
+A once-a-night trek to the bathroom is pretty standard.
+Maybe that is why we get ornery in our old age.

 But I digress.
 Getting 8 hours of continuous sleep is recommended for good health.
 Darn if you do, darn if you don't.
 I have done what I can to modify my life to get the most uninterrupted sleep I can, which includes:

-- Limit your liquid intake prior to winding down for bed, including foods that have a higher water volume, like fruits and vegetables.
+- Limit your liquid intake before winding down for bed, including foods that have a higher water volume, like fruits and vegetables.

 - Drain before bed.
-I work hard and really push out the urine and get every last drop out right before bed.
+I work hard, push out the urine, and get every last drop out right before bed.

-One thing I have not tried is to simply put on an adult diaper and not set an alarm and let the neobladder do its thing.
-If anyone reading this uses that method let me know.
-I would love to see if I can get more than a couple of 4-hour naps each day.
+One thing I have not tried is simply putting on an adult diaper, not setting the alarm, and letting the neobladder do its thing.
+If anyone reading this uses that method, let me know.
+I would love to see if I can get more than a couple of 4-hour naps daily.

 Truth: it sucks, but you get used to it

-Sure, I do long for the old days of dropping into bed at 10:00 pm and not moving until six the next morning.
-But I also long for the days before cancer and that ship has sailed.
+Sure, I long for the old days of dropping into bed at 10:00 pm and not moving until six the next morning.
+But I also long for the days before cancer, and that ship has sailed.
 Now, however, I'm just happy to be waking up.